agentuser007/easy-car-server/README.md

 # easy-car-server
-Based on the relevant content from the article you are reading, here is a possible README GitHub markdown for the server app:

 This is the server application for the Android easy car App, which provides the backend functionality and data management for the app.